adaskar/GestureDeamon/README.md

 ```

 ### 3. Recover Hidden Menu Bar Icon
-If you hid the status bar icon via "Hide Menu Bar Icon", simply launch **GestureDaemon** again from `/Applications` or Spotlight.
+If you hid the status bar icon, simply launch **GestureDaemon** again from `/Applications` or Spotlight, or press `⌘,` if the app is active.
 The running daemon will wake up, temporarily restore the menu bar item, and display the menu.

 ---

 ## 📚 Complete Documentation

-For complete architectural deep-dives, parameter dictionaries, virtual keycode lookup tables, and the upcoming feature roadmap, see:
+For architectural deep-dives, HID++ 2.0 transport internals, parameter dictionaries, virtual keycode lookup tables, and the upcoming feature roadmap, see:

 📖 **[Full Architecture & Configuration Guide (DOCUMENTATION.md)](DOCUMENTATION.md)**